-French ID 2nd church attacker; police had warning about him
+French ID 2nd church attacker; cops had warning

 Paris — French officials on Thursday identified the second man who attacked a Normandy church during morning Mass, saying he’s a 19-year-old from eastern France who was spotted last month in Turkey as he supposedly headed to Syria — but who returned to France instead.

 The prosecutor’s office identified him as Abdel-Malik Nabil Petitjean following DNA tests on his corpse.
 A security official confirmed that he was the unidentified man pictured on a photo distributed to French police on July 22 with a warning that he could be planning an attack.

 Four days later, Petitjean and another 19-year-old local man, Adel Kermiche, stormed the church in Saint-Etienne-du-Rouvray during Mass on Tuesday.
 They held five people hostage — the priest, two nuns and an elderly couple — before fatally slashing the priest’s throat and seriously wounding the other man.
 Another nun at the Mass slipped away, raised the alarm, and the attackers were killed by police as they left the church.

 The attack was claimed by the Islamic State group, which released a video Wednesday allegedly showing Kermiche and his accomplice clasping hands and pledging allegiance to the group.

 Petitjean was born in eastern France, in Saint-Die-des-Vosges, but recently lived in the Alpine town of Aix-les-Bains where his mother lives, the prosecutor’s office said.
 Kermiche was from Saint-Etienne-du-Rouvray, where the attack took place in northwest France.